myelinio/myelin.io/content/blog/aws_installation.md

     The following values should be filled in:

-    - **workflowController.dockerServer:** repository url, for example use `registry.hub.docker.com` for docker hub.
+    - **workflowController.dockerServer:** repository url, for example use `aws_account_id.dkr.ecr.region.amazonaws.com` for AWS ECR.
+    Where aws_account_id and and region should be filled in.
 This repository is used to store docker images created by Myelin.
+Note that AWS ECR does not create missing namespaces, all namespaces have to be created manually.
     - **workflowController.dockerNamespace:** namespace of the repository, for docker hub it is the same as the user name.
     - **workflowController.config.artifactRepository.s3.bucket:** S3 bucket
     - **workflowController.config.artifactRepository.s3.endpoint:** S3 endpoint.
 See Amazon Simple Storage Service (Amazon S3) in [AWS endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region)